Go Back Go Back

 12 February 2021; Baghdad, Iraq – The Central Statistical Organization (CSO) and the Kurdistan Region Statistics Office (KRSO), under supervision of both ministries of Health in Federal Government and the Kurdistan Regional Government, unveiled on 10 February, the results of the rapid assessment of the COVID-19 impact on the reproductive health services and facilities across Iraq.

-The assessment, conducted in collaboration with the Iraqi Statistical Association, with technical support from UNFPA and financial support from the Swedish Government, through the Swedish International Development Cooperation Agency (Sida), provides qualitative and quantitative data on the services provided to women and girls in the health centres and hospitals.
+The assessment, conducted in collaboration with the Federal Ministry of Health and Environment, the Ministry of Health at the Kurdistan Regional Government and the Iraqi Statistical Association, with technical support from UNFPA and financial support from the Swedish Government, through the Swedish International Development Cooperation Agency (Sida), provides qualitative and quantitative data on the services provided to women and girls in the health centres and hospitals.

 The evaluation aims to analyse the impact of the pandemic on the quality of reproductive health services and the health system in the country.
 It identifies the gaps in the system, the service provision and the capacity of health providers.
 The assessment also addresses social protection and reproductive health services at institutional and human resources levels.